-Whether you're a doctor, a statistician or a researcher, you will probably find this relative risk calculator to be of great help.
+Whether you're a doctor, a statistician, or a researcher, you will find this relative risk calculator to be of great help.
 With just a few clicks, you will be able to determine the risk ratio between two groups of various exposure levels.
 And that's not all!
-Scroll down to discover the relative risk formula, as well as a thorough explanation of how to calculate the relative risk and its confidence interval.
+Scroll down to discover the relative risk formula and a thorough explanation of how to calculate the relative risk and its confidence interval.

 What is the risk ratio?